Thursday, October 12, 2017

 Study the Universe with Python tutorial, part 2 -- power spectrum

-In practice we do not want to compare the actual distribution of galaxies, but instead we compare a summary statistic, meaning a measurement from these galaxies, which carries all the information we need.
+In practice, we do not want to compare the actual distribution of galaxies, but instead we compare a summary statistic, meaning a compression of these galaxies, which carries all the information we need.
 There are many choices for such a summary statistic, but here we will use the power spectrum.

 wget -N https://data.sdss.org/sas/dr12/boss/lss/random0_DR12v5_CMASSLOWZTOT_North.fits.gz -P path/to/folder/